 Excerpt from Why We Love The Church by Kevin DeYoung and Ted Kluck

-If are serious about this or you know someone who is serious about this, I suggest you watch the video below in its entirety.
+If you are serious about the flat earth concept or you know someone who is serious about it, I suggest you watch the video below in its entirety.
 False information abounds on the Internet - which is the main reason this idea is gaining popularity in certain circles.
 As Feed Yourself students know, everything needs to be checked out with Scripture in context.
 This includes taking into consideration the different elements of writing that are used.
 For example, poetic writing ["trees of the field will clap their hands," Is.
 55:1, NASB] and prophetic writing ["four great beasts were coming from the sea," Dan.
 7:3, NASB] are not always making literal statements.
 As always, show Christian love to those who disagree.

 Note: If you purchase one of these books from these links I will make a commission.
 Disclosure Policy